UPPMAX/UPPMAX-documentation/docs/naiss/rstudio_on_vera.md

 [RStudio](../software/rstudio.md) is an [IDE](../software/ides.md)
 specialized for the [R](../software/r.md) programming language.

-In this session, we show how to use RStudio on Kebnekaise.
+In this session, we show how to use RStudio on Vera.

 As RStudio is a resource-heavy program, it must be run on an interactive session.

 ## Procedure to start RStudio

-Below is a step-by-step procedure to start RStudio on Kebnekaise.
+Below is a step-by-step procedure to start RStudio on Vera.

 ??? question "Prefer a video?"

     This procedure is also demonstrated in `TODO`.

-## 1. Start a Kebnekaise remote desktop environment
+## 1. Start a Vera remote desktop environment

 ...

 ## 2. Start an interactive session

-Within the Kebnekaise remote desktop environment, start a [terminal](../software/terminal.md).
+Within the Vera remote desktop environment, start a [terminal](../software/terminal.md).
 Within that terminal, start an interactive session with 2 cores:

 ```bash